BharathVasireddy/redstudio-nginx-rtmp/docs/SETUP.md

 If the admin UI does not load, the script will try to install Python via `winget`/`choco`.
 If those are missing, it will download the official installer via PowerShell.
 If it still fails, install Python 3 from https://www.python.org/downloads/ and disable the Windows Store "App execution aliases" for python.

+If you enable YouTube (or other restreams) on Windows and apply fails, make sure Python is installed and `nginx.exe` is present in the repo root.

 Or double-click:

 ```